 A: Visit the Federal and Regulatory Affairs section of AOTA's Web site for updates on changes in reimbursement, or e-mail the Practice Department at firstname.lastname@example.org for clinical reimbursement issues.
 Members only

 Q: Where can I find accredited OT and OTA programs?

 A: Visit AOTA's Schools page in the Education & Careers section.

 Q: How do I notify AOTA of a possible breach in ethics?

 A: To report any possible breach of ethics, contact the AOTA Ethics Office at email@example.com.
 This office is our liaison with AOTA's Ethics Commission (EC).
 Staff will work with you to clarify issues and notify the Ethics Commission if appropriate.

 Q: How can I promote public awareness of occupational therapy?

 A: Visit www.promoteot.com/ for ideas and resources to promote occupational therapy all year.
 Remember to celebrate Occupational Therapy month in April!
-And visit the Public Awareness section in Practitioners to find out more about a variety of community activities.
+And visit the Promote the Profession section in Manage Your Practice to find out more about a variety of community activities.